Introduction

 Where can it take you?

 As a graduate in the field of Business Computing, you’ll have a strong mix of computing and data analytics skills within a business environment.
-This will put you in an excellent position for a wide range of IT-focused careers including business analyst, software developer, data analyst and marketing analyst, to name a few.
+This will put you in an excellent position for a wide range of IT-focused careers including, but not limited to, Computer Programmer, General System Analyst, IT Auditor, Operations Analyst, Specialist Management Information Systems, Specialist Databases, Administration Manager, Marketing Manager, Marketing Specialist, Sales Manager, Sales Specialist, Purchasing Manager, Business Management Specialist, Administrative Affairs Specialist and Administration Secretary

 Programme Structure